zio/zio-prelude/docs/newtypes/index.md

 Now `SequenceNumber` is a type that is different from `Int` but is still a subtype of `Int`.

 This means that we can use a `SequenceNumber` any time we need an `Int` and can use operators defined on `Int` on `SequenceNumber`.
-However, we still get the type safety os not being able to use an `Int` or `AccountNumber` when a `SequenceNumber` is expected.
+However, we still get the type safety of not being able to use an `Int` or `AccountNumber` when a `SequenceNumber` is expected.

 ## Smart Types